Scoop: Coming Up on a Rebroadcast of MAGNUM P.I. on CBS - Saturday, June 27, 2020

 With keys to a vintage Ferrari in one hand, aviator sunglasses in the other, and an Old Düsseldorf longneck chilling in the fridge, Thomas Magnum is back on the case!

-Scoop: Coming Up on a New Episode of PENN & TELLER: FOOL US on THE CW - Monday, June 29, 2020

-Scoop: Coming Up on a Rebroadcast of WHOSE LINE IS IT ANYWAY? on THE CW - Monday, June 29, 2020
+Scoop: Coming Up on a Rebroadcast of NCIS on CBS - Tuesday, July 14, 2020

-Scoop: Coming Up on a New Episode of WHOSE LINE IS IT ANYWAY? on THE CW - Monday, June 29, 2020
+Scoop: Coming Up on a New Episode of MATCH GAME on ABC - Sunday, July 12, 2020

-Scoop: Coming Up on a Rebroadcast of PENN & TELLER: FOOL US on THE CW - Sunday, June 28, 2020

-Scoop: Coming Up on a Rebroadcast of DC'S STARGIRL on THE CW - Sunday, June 28, 2020
+Scoop: Coming Up on a New Episode of CELEBRITY FAMILY FEUD on ABC - Sunday, July 12, 2020

 MAGNUM P.I. is a modern take on the classic series centering on Thomas Magnum, a decorated former Navy SEAL who, upon returning home from Afghanistan, repurposes his military skills to become a private investigator.
 A charming rogue, an American hero and a die-hard Detroit Tigers fan, Magnum lives in a guest cottage on Robin's Nest, the luxurious estate where he works as a security consultant to supplement his P.I. business.